 But the same can’t be said for our technological systems – fierce solar storms can wreak havoc on Earth’s communication networks, and new research shows that even ordinary levels of cosmic radiation can have a disruptive effect on our personal devices.

-Most of the time, such an event probably wouldn’t create much of a problem.
-An app running on your smartphone or PC might glitch somehow, making a miscalculation, but it’s probably not something you’ll notice for more than a moment.
-But in some cases, SEUs could have drastic and potentially far-reaching consequences.
+Most of the time, such a disruption probably wouldn’t create much of a problem.
+An app running on your smartphone or PC might glitch somehow, making a miscalculation, but it’s probably not something you’ll even notice.
+In some cases, these disruptions could be more drastic.
 In 2003, a ‘bit flip’ in a Belgian electronic voting machine gave one candidate in the election an extra 4,096 votes, before the mistake was caught.
-Even more worrying – the avionics system of a Qantas passenger jet malfunctioned due to a suspected SEU in 2008, forcing the aircraft into an abrupt dive that injured about a third of the passengers on board.
-(1)
+Even more worrying – the avionics system of a Qantas passenger jet malfunctioned due to a suspected SEU in 2008, forcing the aircraft into an abrupt dive that injured about a third of the passengers on board (1).